run-ai/docs/README.md

 To get support use the following channels:

 * On the Run:ai user interface at `<company-name>.run.ai`, use the 'Contact Support' link on the top right.

-* Or submit a ticket by clicking the button below:
+* Or, as partner or customer, submit a ticket by clicking [here](https://runai.secure.force.com/casesupport/CreateCaseForm)

-[Submit a Ticket](https://runai.secure.force.com/casesupport/CreateCaseForm){target=_blank .md-button .md-button--primary }